-After the successful completion of the paper, the students will be able to -
+Learning Outcomes: After the successful completion of the paper, the student will be able to -

 - 1. Illustrate the social, political, economic, religious and literary conditions of the Modern and Post-Modern periods in literature. - 2.
-Compare and contrast between the major writers of these ages with a special reference to the works prescribed in the syllabus. - 3.
+Compare and contrast the major writers of these ages with a special reference to the works prescribed in the syllabus. - 3.
 Analyze a literary text critically.

-\Ted Hughes : Pike
+Ted Hughes Pike